vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 Connect the ESP via USB with the computer.

 Install ESPHome and compile the configuration code after you configured your own wi-fi.
 And configure (or remove) the MQTT section.
+This is not needed if you integrate it direct in Home Assistant.

 For more information about installing and flashing your ESP with ESPHome see the [ESPHome website](https://esphome.io/guides/getting_started_command_line.html) or [Peyanski ESPHome Installation Guide](https://peyanski.com/complete-esphome-installation-guide/#How_to_properly_connect_an_ESP_device_for_ESPHome_install).